tanxz777/Discrete-Time-Diffusion-Like-Models-for-Speech-Synthesis/Grad-TTS_Hydra/README.md

 # Discrete-Time-Diffusion-Like-Models-for-Speech-Synthesis
-This is the code for Paper: Discrete-Time Diffusion-Like Models for Speech Synthesis
+This is the working repository for Paper: Discrete-Time Diffusion-Like Models for Speech Synthesis